 There are legal requirements around the state and nation regarding inclusion and students with disabilities, however it is truly the belief that students can and will achieve in inclusive settings that sets our school system apart from others.
 It's not those "kids over there", it's not "that one classroom on the opposite side of the building".
 It's the mission and vision to customize and maximize learning potential for every student.
 Students who are gifted and talented sit alongside students with significant support needs.
 Students who are neurotypical sit next to students with intervention instructional needs.
-All of our students learn that one day they can work with peers regardless of race, religion, disability or non-disabled status.
+All of our students make learning gains each year that are celebrated, but more importantly all of our students learn that one day they can work with peers regardless of race, religion, disability or non-disabled status.
 The teaching and learning process is focused on the whole student, not the exceptionality that any one student may be facing.
 UCP CS works with the data-driven instructional components in similar ways to all schools in America, however, the analysis of the data and ability to move students into smaller instructional groups is part of the intentional design to maximize learning opportunities every day, for every student.